Karunamon/pixlbot/README.md

 ##### Setup

 Grab the ID of the channel bonked messages should go to.
 You should also upload a sticker which will be used as a reply to the bonked message, and grab its ID as well.
 Fill these numeric IDs in `config.yml` and uncomment `- cogs.bonk`

+### ChatGPT
+The ChatGPT cog allows users to interact with OpenAI's GPT model via Discord.
+The main features of this cog include:

+- Sending user messages to the GPT model and posting AI-generated responses (Only when the bot is @mentioned).
+- Resetting, showing, and saving a user's conversation history with the bot.

+##### Setup

+You will require a paid account with openai.
+Using the GPT 3.5 turbo model is extremely, extremely cheap but it is not free.

+Generate an API key and add it to the config.yml file.

+You may also customize the "system" prompt, this is a blurb that the AI sees before every conversation, it can be used to provide instructions or set the general flavor of the conversation.